 This blog is run by Professor Andy Lowe and his group who are focused on a range of ecological and evolutionary questions and issues, and research spans areas such as:

-- how ecosystems respond and adapt to climate change;
+- how species and ecosystems respond and adapt to climate change;

 - DNA barcoding, particularly as used to track illegally logged timber;